blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 As described in the [Guide-level explanation](#multiple-supertypes), when extending multiple entity types, they must be able to coexist in a "compatible manner", which means that the entity types' `properties` and `links` comply with the following:

-- For each property (base URI on the top level of `properties`) that exists in multiple entity types:
+- For each property (base URL on the top level of `properties`) that exists in multiple entity types:

-  - all entity types refer to the same versioned URI of the property type **or** compatible versions of the property type (through the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) definition of 'compatible')
+  - all entity types refer to the same versioned URL of the property type **or** compatible versions of the property type (through the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) definition of 'compatible')
   - none of the entity types define the property type as an array **or** all define the property type as an array with compatible cardinality constraints.

-- For each link (versioned URI on the top level of `links`) that exists in multiple entity types:
+- For each link (versioned URL on the top level of `links`) that exists in multiple entity types:

   - none of the entity types define the link as an array **or** all define the link as an array with compatible cardinality constraints (and same `order` value).